 The armed forces constitute America's largest employer.
 Military service provides educational opportunities and work experience in literally hundreds of occupations.
 The following are important requirements to keep in mind if planning to enter a branch of the military:

-- 1. High School Diploma Required
+- High School Diploma Required

+No criminal record

+At

+Dr

-- 3. At least 17 years of age
+- At least 17 years of age

+Drug free life-style

 - 5. Physically qualified

+- 6. Good moral character